kolypto/learning-and-playground/nats/README.md

   If you need something like this, do it manually: consume, map, republish.
   This feature is intentionally missing because it makes things complicated: you need to plan your consumers upfront.

+## Ordered Consumer

+Libraries also have the so-called "ordered consumers".

+An OrderedConsumers are managed by the library and provide a simple way to consume messages from a stream.
+These are ephemeral in-memory pull consumers.
+They have InactiveThreshold=5m and are thus are resilient to deletes and restarts.

+This is just a library short-cut: nothing special, just an easy way to read a stream.

 ## JetStream in Go: